The Clinical Engine: Why Healthcare Expansion is a Systems Problem

 By professionalizing your real estate "Strike Team" and viewing the build-out as an integrated engine:

-Over the coming weeks, I’ll be breaking down each "component" of the Clinical Engine in detail.
-We’ll dive into:
+Over the coming weeks, I'll be breaking down each component of the Clinical Engine in detail:

-How to "code" your clinical program for maximum ROI.
+• Section 1: The Strategy System — How to "code" your clinical program for maximum ROI and avoid the $200K retrofit

 The goal isn't just to open a clinic.
 The goal is to build an expansion machine that can out-execute the competition every time.